rendomnet/apiservice/README.md

 });
 ```

-If no accountId is provided and no default is set, ApiService uses 'default' as the account ID.
+If no accountId is provided, ApiService automatically uses 'default' as the account ID.

 ## Token Service